1-sunrise/cats.github.io/README.md

-A project I made wuth someone when I was a kid lol (I loved cat's at the time if you can't tell)
+A project I made wuth https://github.com/ckundo when I was a kid (I loved cat's at the time if you can't tell)